-A unified mathematical model for synchronisation and swarming has been proposed recently.
-Each system entity, called “swarmalator”, coordinates its internal phase and location with the other entities in a way that these two attributes are mutually coupled.
-This paper realises and studies, for the first time, the concept of swarmalators in technical systems.
-We adapt and extend the original model for its use on mobile robots and implement it in the Robot Operating System 2 (ROS 2).
-Simulations and experiments with small robots demonstrate the feasibility of the model and show its potential to be applied in real-world systems.
+The objective of our work is to transfer and adapt the swarmalator model to mobile robotics and employ it in real-world systems.
+Our work realizes and studies, for the first time, the concept of swarmalators in a technical system.
+To do to, we modify and extend the original swarmalator model to account for the specific movement properties of robots (namely collision avoidance and constraints in the movement directions) and implement this extended model in the Robot Operating System 2 (ROS2).
+Simulations and experiments with small robots demonstrate the feasibility of the model and show its potential to be applied to real-world systems.
 All types of space-time patterns achieved in theory can be reproduced in practice.
-Applications can be found in monitoring, exploration, entertainment and art, among other domains.

 We envision many applications for swarmalators in robotics.
 In monitoring and surveillance, the model can be used to coordinate robots during a patrolling mission or gather them around a point of interest.
 Depending on the specific tasks, the coupling of phase and position can be utilized in different ways.
 For instance, robots can take consecutive pictures of the point of interest from different viewing angles, or position-dependent communication slots can be assigned.
 In exploration, a group of underwater vehicles can swim in a formation with the movements of their fins synchronized in order to improve performance.
 In art and entertainment, swarmalators can draw artificial paintings and perform aerial light shows with drones.

 Agata Barciś, Michał Barciś, and Christian Bettstetter.
 Robots that Sync and Swarm: A Proof of Concept in ROS 2.
 In Proc.
 IEEE Intern.
 Symp. on Multi-Robot and Multi-Agent Systems (MRS), New Brunswick, NJ, USA, August 22–23, 2019.
 Download arXiv preprint.